 Continuing Education classes are often established on a demand basis.
 Different program areas have different requirements for the number of students, cost, and location.
-Course offerings reflect the needs and interests of the citizens.
-This means that MCC counts on the public to request courses.
-If you desire a course which has not been announced, contact the Continuing Education Division of MCC.
-Your cooperation in recruiting a group of your friends and neighbors for a course is very much appreciated.
+Course offerings reflect the needs and interests of the citizens so MCC counts on the public to request courses.
+If you desire a course which has not been announced, contact the Continuing Education Division.
+Your help in recruiting your friends and neighbors for a course is very much appreciated.